 How Does Laser Tattoo Removal Work?

-Removing a tattoo using a laserLet’s think about what a tattoo really is: A tattoo is pigment inserted through our epidermis or top layer of skin into different layers of the dermis.
-The different shades of pigment settle into the layers of our skin in a semi-liquid state with the intent to be permanent.
+Let’s think about what a tattoo really is: A tattoo is pigment inserted through our epidermis or top layer of skin into different layers of the dermis.
+The different shades of pigment settle into the layers of our skin in a semi-liquid state with the intention of being permanent.

 Thankfully with today’s technology, permanent can be a word of the past.
 So what do you do now that your reasons for getting your tattoo have changed, or maybe your tattoo has changed?

-First, remind yourself that the desire to change is good… Next, understand the process.
-By understanding the process and the advancements in technology you can insure yourself that you make the best decision and receive quality results!
+Next, understand the process.
+By understanding the process and the advancements in technology you can ensure yourself that you make the best decision and receive quality results!

-The laser does so without damaging the tissue surrounding it.
+The laser does so without damaging the tissue surrounding it

-We at Advanced Aesthetics Ink through a thorough screening process will evaluate your tattoo, its size and location, age and ink content along with your skin tone.
+We at Advanced Aesthetics Ink, through a thorough screening process, will evaluate your tattoo, its size and location, age and ink content along with your skin tone.
 These are some of the factors that affect the removal of your tattoo.

 We will come up with a treatment plan that suits your needs.